webgme/webgme/docs/meta_modeling/creating_our_first_project.rst

     The **Composition** tab in the **Object Browser** shows all the nodes in our project-tree.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/xR0rmcVFcgY>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">